Participated in the Linux Server Construction Basics Seminar @ Osaka

 Seminar Contents

-Biginet Co., Ltd. This time, the seminar was divided into two days, and the one I attended was mainly lecture-based.
+This time, the seminar was divided into two days, and I participated in the lecture-based portion.

 The main points of the seminar were as follows:

-personally, the explanation of the zone files used by DNS servers was useful.
+, I personally found the explanation of zone files used by DNS servers particularly helpful.

-but there were also many instances where I finally understood how the files worked.
+, provided many moments where I finally understood how things worked.

 This is what the seminar looked like